 Second factor: Username + password + FIDO2 credential

-Passwordless single factor: FIDO2 resident key credential (a ‘resident key’ stores user data on the authenticator)
+Passwordless single factor: FIDO2 discoverable credential (a ‘discoverable credential’ stores user data on the authenticator)

 FIDO2 is also backwards-compatible with FIDO U2F authenticators

 Second factor: Username + password + FIDO U2F credential

 In general, a FIDO2/WebAuthn authentication architecture involves a conversation between a computing environment controlled by a Relying Party and one controlled by the user to be authenticated.

 The user environment may consist of a client computing device with internal FIDO2 authenticator.
 The user may also have an external FIDO2 authenticator, such as a YubiKey, which can roam between devices.
 The authenticator makes credentials, generates cryptographic proof of user authentication, and manages the PIN.

 The client is the bridge between the authenticator and the RP.
 It implements CTAP2 and client-side WebAuthn API, and verifies the identity of the RP to prevent phishing attacks.
 The client could be a browser exposing the WebAuthn API to web applications, or an OS subsystem exposing a platform-specific FIDO API to native applications such as mobile or desktop apps.